raml-org/raml-spec/versions/raml-10/raml-10.md

     securedBy: [oauth_2_0, oauth_1_0]
 ```

-To indicate that the method may be called without applying any security scheme, the method may be provided with securedBy attribute containing null as array component.
+A securedBy attribute containing null as the array component indicates the method can be called without applying any security scheme.

 ```yaml
 #%RAML 1.0